ArtieFuzzz/ArtieFuzzz/README.md

 <h3>Howdy, i'm Artie~</h3>

 I'm a programmer from Australia.
-I am homosexual and a femboy.
+I am homosexual.
 My preferred pronouns are she/her, but i won't be upset if you use he/him.
+Check out my [GitLab Group](https://gitlab.com/raven0-bot) this is where the source code for my discord bot Raven is stored and where other projects are now being kept

-I'm more of a Gamer than a Coder.
+I'm more of a Gamer than a Coder

+I'm currently learning C# (So far so good)

 I enjoy playing games like <a href="https://osu.ppy.sh/users/15146700">Osu</a> (<a href="http://osuskills.com/user/ArtieFuzz">Skills</a>), Garry's Mod, and many more games on <a href="https://steamcommunity.com/id/ArtieFuzzz/">Steam</a>.